Uniform Practice for Municipal Securities

 Exam Tip: Gotchas

-• Municipal securities are technically EXEMPT from the standard-settlement-cycle rule, but the industry adopted T+1 for munis by operational convention.
-A claim that "municipal securities settle T+2 because they are exempt from the standard-settlement-cycle rule" confuses legal exemption with operational practice.
+• Municipal securities are exempt from the standard-settlement-cycle rule, but separate MSRB standards still require T+1.
+A regular-way municipal transaction settles on the first business day after the trade date as a rule, not as a voluntary convention.
+A claim that "municipal securities settle T+2 because they are exempt from the standard-settlement-cycle rule" confuses one rule's exemption with the absence of any rule.

 How does the MSRB inter-dealer settlement rule apply to a Series 6 representative?